SEPTA Metro: 20th century

 Construction on the Frankford Elevated section of what would become the L began in September 1915.
 Despite delays caused by World War I, the connection between the Frankford and Market Street lines was approved in 1919 and finalized in 1922.
 The Frankford Elevated was dedicated on November 4, 1922, and opened for service the following day.
 Trains from 69th Street alternated between the Frankford and Ferry Line terminals.

 A north-south transit corridor was created with the opening of the Broad Street Line (now B) along Broad Street between City Hall and Olney Avenue on September 1, 1928.
 The line was expanded southward with service to Walnut—Locust in 1930 and Lombard—South in 1932.
 The Broad Street Line was extended to Snyder Avenue on September 18, 1938.

 Following the opening of the Delaware River Bridge in 1926, traffic on the Delaware Ave branch declined sharply.
 Facing continued ridership losses after the opening of the Delaware River Bridge (now Benjamin Franklin Bridge), the Ferry Line ceased operations by May 6, 1939.
 Meanwhile, tunnel construction from 22nd Street to 46th Street along the Market Street Line, initiated in 1930 to replace the elevated structure east of 46th Street, had been delayed by funding shortages during the Great Depression.

 Subway construction resumed in 1947, and the current configuration of the L opened on November 6, 1955, with the old elevated structure removed by June 20, 1956.
 Skip-stop operation was introduced on January 30, 1956, with designated "A" and "B" stops to improve service efficiency.

 Philadelphia Suburban Transportation Company PCC streetcar approaching 69th Street Terminal on September 2, 1965.

 The suburban transit system underwent significant changes during this period.
 The Philadelphia Suburban Transportation Company (more commonly known as the Red Arrow Lines) acquired both the Sharon Hill and Media lines in 1954.
-That same year, the West Chester Pike trolley line was replaced by buses, with rush-hour service to Westgate Hills continuing until 1958.
+On June 24 of the same year, the West Chester Pike trolley line was replaced by buses, with rush-hour service to Westgate Hills continuing until 1958.
 The Philadelphia and Western Railroad was absorbed by the Philadelphia Suburban Transportation Company in 1953, and by 1956, the branch between Villanova and Strafford was abandoned, leaving only service between 69th Street and Norristown.

 The express tracks on the Broad Street Line from Fern Rock to just south of Olney were completed in 1959.
 By the early 1960s, Philadelphia's transit landscape comprised numerous independent operators providing varied services.
 With profits falling, nearly bankrupt transit and rail companies were looking to exit the passenger business.